Adopted October 9, 1991

-The membership of the Senate shall include 17 members; 16 of the classified staff of the Butte-Glenn College District, and one student representative.
+The membership of the Senate shall include 23 members; 20 of the classified staff of the Butte-Glenn College District, and one student representative, one Academic Senate representative, and one Management Association representative.
 Classified members may consist of full-time or part-time permanent staff.

 The Classified Senate Officers shall consist of President, Past President, two Vice Presidents, Secretary, Recorder, Treasurer, and Bargaining Unit Representative.
 These officers shall comprise the EXECUTIVE COMMITTEE whose primary function is to expedite the business of the Classified Senate.
 Duties and responsibilities shall be ascribed in the Bylaws and expanded as seen necessary by the Senate.

 Duties of Officers

 Duties of officers, committee chairs, and committee members shall be ascribed in the Bylaws and expanded or revised as seen necessary by the Senate.

 The regular meetings of the Senate shall be held each month from September to May inclusive unless otherwise ordered by the Classified Senate.
 In the Spring of each year, the Senate shall call a General Session requesting all classified staff attendance.